guifarias31/msfs_pfd_color_modification/README.md

-# msfs_g1000_color_modification
+# msfs_pfd_color_modification
- Color Modification for G1000 with SYN VIS OFF
+ Color Modification for the Attitude Indication with SYN VIS OFF